Developer-DAO/web3-ui/packages/hooks/README.md

 ## Hooks

-The list of hooks package currently provides:
+The following hooks are available:

 - [useWallet](#usewallet)
 - [useContract](#usecontract)